AGnias47/march-madness/ReadMe.md

 Evaluation Mode can be run via the Django UI.
 Run `cd mmsite; python manage.py runserver` and then navigate to http://localhost:8000/marchmadness.

 Click "Guided Selection" and go through the process of selecting teams.
-At the end, the selected winners for each round will be displayed.
-Links for previous years also exist.
+When complete, the selected winners for each round will be displayed.

 ### Shell

-By default, the repo is set to guide the user through manually picking teams.
-This is done by running the following commands:
+By default, the `run.py` script guides the user through manually picking teams for the current year.
+Run the following:

 ```shell
 ./run.py  # Go through selections
 open NCAA_Tournament_Results.log  # Display selection results
 ```

-Different years can be evaluated via the `-y` parameter, ex `./run.py -y <tournament_year>`
+Different years can be evaluated via the `-y` parameter, ex `./run.py -y 2023`

 ## Usage - Automated Prediction Methods